There must have been some magic in that old silk hat they found,

 - The titular cap from The Legend of Zelda: The Minish Cap grants the wishes of its wearer.
-However, it can't show its full power without a lot of the so-called Light Force that princess Zelda just happens to be full of.
+However, it can't show its full power without the Light Force that Princess Zelda just happens to be full of.
 Ezlo is a weird example, because while he lets Link shrink whenever he is being worn, it's because he's a sapient being who is consciously using his own spell to do so.

 - In The Adventures of Lomax, Lomax's helmet.
 It can be thrown like a boomerang, it can be thrown to explode (somehow multiplying itself in the process), its plume can stretch and grab certain surfaces, it can work like Helicopter Hair, and of course, wearing the helmet provides a protection from being a One-Hit-Point Wonder.